Azure-Samples/video-analyzer-iot-edge-csharp/src/cloud-to-device-console-app/readme.md

 CONTAINER_REGISTRY_PASSWORD_myacr="<password for the registry>"
 ```

-You can run the [AVA resources setup script](https://github.com/Azure/live-video-analytics/tree/master/edge/setup), which generates the **.env** file with values filled out.

 ## Running the sample

-Detailed instructions for running the sample can be found in the quickstarts (such as [this](https://docs.microsoft.com/azure/media-services/live-video-analytics-edge/detect-motion-emit-events-quickstart) one) and tutorials for Azure Video Analyzer on IoT Edge.
+Detailed instructions for running the sample can be found in the quickstarts (such as [this](https://docs.microsoft.com/azure/azure-video-analyzer/video-analyzer-docs/detect-motion-emit-events-quickstart) one) and tutorials for Azure Video Analyzer on IoT Edge.
 Below is a summary of the key steps.

 * Open your local clone of this git repository in Visual Studio Code, have the [Azure Iot Tools](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-tools) extension installed.
 * Right click on src/edge/deployment.template.json and select **“Generate Iot Edge deployment manifest”**.
 This will create an IoT Edge deployment manifest file in src/edge/config folder named deployment.amd64.json.